 Step Single Unit Operated Locally Multiple Units Networked to a Master Unit Operated Locally 1 Switch the electrical disconnect enclosure to ON.
-2 Turn the main power switch on the front of the power supply unit to the ON position.
-The power on message begins to scroll.
-The power on message begins with the words UV CURING.
-Three numbers will then scroll listing the software versions for the display board, main control board, and the phase board respectively.
-3 Make sure that all interlocked access doors are closed and that the exhaust fan is running if not directly connected to the power supply blower contacts.
-If external interlocks are wired and open, a fault message F LOCK will appear in the display.
-4 On the NETWORK selector, press Local.
-Set the NETWORK configuration.
-On the master unit's NETWORK selector, press Local.
-On the remote unit's NETWORK Selector, press Remote.
-Continued
+2 Turn the main power switch on the front of the power on message begins to scroll. power supply unit to the on position.
+The SUV CURING.
+Three numbers will then scroll ard, main control board, and the phase board 3 Make sure that all interlocked access doors a not directly connected to the power supply blo and open, a fault message F LOCK will appea 4 On the NETWORK selector, press Local. • On the master unit's NETWORK select press Local.
+On the remote units' NETWORK Selector, press Remote.
+Continuea